YingBi92/BookCode/README.md

 The codes have been updated from 17 August 2021.
 Please refer to these new versions, otherwise you may get lower accuracies.
 ----
 The codes have not been carefully checked and rerun after I tidying them up.
-If you find any problems/bugs or cannot reproduce similar accuracies as the paper, please contact me (Ying.Bi@ecs.vuw.ac.nz).
+If you find any problems/bugs or cannot reproduce similar accuracies as the paper, feel free to contact me (Ying.Bi@ecs.vuw.ac.nz).